DucManhPhan/DucManhPhan.github.io/_posts/2020-01-29-Mediator-pattern.md

 layout: post
 title: Mediator pattern
 bigimg: /img/path.jpg
-tags: [Behavioral Pattern, design pattern]
+tags: [Behavioral Pattern, Design Pattern]
 ---

 In this article, we will find something out about mediator pattern and some application of its pattern.